-TVA serves 8.3 million customers.
-Service territory includes most of Tennessee, parts of Mississippi, Kentucky, Alabama, Georgia, North Carolina and Virginia (80,000 square miles.)
+The utility serves 8.3 million customers.
+It's service territory includes most of Tennessee, and parts of Mississippi, Kentucky, Alabama, Georgia, North Carolina and Virginia, and covers 80,000 square miles.

-The Tennessee Valley Authority (TVA) is a federal corporation created during the depression to provide low-cost, reliable power in rural communities.
-As the nation's largest public power company, it operates fossil-fuel, nuclear and hydropower plants.
-Recently, TVA has also been focusing more on using energy from renewable sources and promotes resource conservation.
+The Tennessee Valley Authority (TVA) is a federal corporation created during the depression to provide lowcost, reliable power in rural communities.
+As the nation's largest public power company, it operates fossilfuel, nuclear and hydropower plants.
+Recently, TVA has also been focusing more on using energy from renewable sources and promote resource conservation.